anishkr224/LLMinds/README.md

+## Real-Time Q&A System for Document-Based Insights Using FAISS and Generative AI Models

-### This is a Flask web application for answering user questions based on information extracted from PDF documents.
+#### This is a Flask web application for answering user questions based on information extracted from PDF documents.
 Here’s a breakdown of the main functionality:

 1. **Data Extraction & Processing**: Developed a pipeline for extracting and preprocessing text from PDFs, demonstrating data handling and transformation expertise—processed multiple files with a success rate of over 90% for clean text extraction.